 What is half and half milk?

-Contrary to popular belief, half and half milk aren’t composed of two types of milk or anything like that.
+Contrary to popular belief, half and half milk isn’t two kinds of milk.
 It’s simply regular milk with an additive such as corn syrup to thicken it.
-Half and half milk aren’t typically consumed on its own; the milk is very popular in baking goods and kitchens.
+Half and half isn’t typically consumed on its own; the milk is very popular in baking goods and kitchens.

 Because it is on the thicker side, the milk settles quite nicely and won’t disturb the rest of your ingredients.
-Not all half and half milk are the same, as other high fructose thickeners can be substituted for corn syrup.
-When purchasing half and half milk, check the nutritional facts to determine how it has been thickened if you’re concerned about calories.
+Not all half and half milk is the same, as other high fructose thickeners can be substituted for corn syrup.

-How many cups of milk in a gallon?
+How many cups of milk are in a gallon?

 What is raw milk?